The troubles are over, and the country is safe again. Look at this video to see how kindly tourist buses were treated even during the protest.

 Will I have vegetarian options available during my Annapurna Sanctuary trek?

-Which month is the best for Annapurna Sanctuary Trek?
+What is the best month for the Annapurna Sanctuary Trek?

 Annapurna Sanctuary Trek Review